Matt Damon: Personal life

-Damon met his wife, Luciana Bozán, while filming Stuck on You in Miami in April 2003.
+Damon met his wife, Argentine bartender Luciana Barroso, while filming Stuck on You in Miami in April 2003.
 They became engaged in September 2005 and married in a private civil ceremony at the Manhattan Marriage Bureau on December 9, 2005.
-They have three daughters together, born in 2006, 2008, and 2010.
-He also has a stepdaughter from Bozán's previous marriage, and considers her his own.
+They have three daughters together: Isabella, born in 2006, Gia, born in 2008, and Stella, born in 2010.
+He is also step-father to Barroso's daughter, Alexia (born 1998) from her previous marriage, though he views her as his own.
+Connie Simpson served as nanny.

-The couple has lived in Miami and New York City; since 2012, they have lived in the Pacific Palisades neighborhood in Los Angeles.
-In 2018, Damon bought a luxury penthouse in New York City's Brooklyn Heights neighborhood for $16.5 million.
+The couple had lived in Miami and New York City before moving to the Pacific Palisades neighborhood in Los Angeles in 2012.
+Damon relocated back to New York City in 2018, buying a luxury penthouse in Brooklyn Heights for $16.5 million.

 He is a fan of the Boston Red Sox.
 After the team won the 2007 World Series, he narrated the commemorative DVD release of the event.
 He has competed in several World Series of Poker (WSOP) events, including the 2010 World Series of Poker main event.
 He was eliminated from the 1998 WSOP by poker professional Doyle Brunson.